channingwalton/typeclassopedia/TheRoadToTypeclassopedia.md

 The Road to the Typeclassopedia
 ===============================

-People learn in many different ways.
+People learn in many ways.
 For computer science and programming, some enjoy starting from the math, the theory, and proofs.
 From there they find their way to practical concerns in everyday development.
 They think in abstract algebra and category theory, encoding their solutions in their chosen language.

-Thats awesome.
+That's awesome.

-But other people learn in a different way.
-They like to learn by example, with problems solved with patterns and techniques that later they learn have names and ideas rooted in mathematics.
+Other people learn differently, by example, with problems solved with patterns and techniques that later they learn have names and ideas rooted in mathematics.

 There are a lot of excellent books, papers and blogs that follow the first path, usually because the authors tend to be the kind of people that are happy to learn from the math and theory, applying it later.

 This book follows the second path, describing a set of ideas collectively called the Typeclassopedia, by starting from a problem and developing a solution.